Address

 5 ways to screen executives for strategic thinking

-John Elliott • Feb 14, 2023
+Debbie Morrison • February 14, 2023

 As an employer, you want to hire the best leaders for your organisation.
 And these days, it's not enough for executives to simply be good at what they do—they also need to demonstrate that they can think strategically about how they will lead an organisation, and take a long-term view of how their role fits into the bigger picture.

 However, effectively assessing whether an executive candidate is a strategic thinker is difficult.
 Most leaders claim to be strategic, and most assessments give you false positives.
-Yet, the ability to think strategically was ranked the most in-demand skill amongst future board members and company executives, with leadership and management skills and experience ranked second according to research by the Governance Institute of Australia
+Yet, the ability to think strategically was ranked the most in-demand skill amongst future board members and company executives, with leadership and management skills and experience ranked second according to research by the Governance Institute of Australia.

 This demonstrates that future board members will be valued for a skillset that goes beyond sector-specific experience.
 This is because people who are able to think strategically add value in a number of ways.
 By looking to the future, forward-looking boards help an organisation prepare for the unexpected.
 Second, their big-picture perspective can help an organisation avoid major problems and potential conflicts by understanding the interrelationships between different business elements and how they relate to one another.
 Third, their external focus and desire to learn and understand the world around them ensure that the company remains aware of emerging trends in the economy and the industry.
 And fourth, they have a global perspective.